kovach/web2/docs/live.md

 fresh names, any complex imperative program could be translated into a rule set, and its structure would be just as complex as the original.

-We have in mind a way of contextualizing provenance.
-There should be no unique answer to "why" something happened.
-Any particular answer can take into account the viewpoint of who is asking.
+We must find a way of contextualizing provenance.
+There should be no unique answer to "why" something happened: any particular answer can take into account the viewpoint of who is asking.
 When a program is chopped into very small rules, we have a multitude of "viewpoints", each defined by some subset of the program's relations.

-For instance, the "user" viewpoint considers only input/output actions visible.

-TODO finish
+For instance, the "naive user" viewpoint considers only primary input/output relations visible.
+They *see* only the explicit visual actions built into the application, and expect explanations in the grammar of the application.
+A "programmer" who has a code buffer open might also consider the messages sent by that fragment of code visible.
+They see more, and thus an explanation can be more fine-grained.
+A dynamic system should build its own model of what the user sees and specialize itself.
+The goal is not to obscure details from the user, but rather gradually reveal detail efficiently.

 ### optimization

-### reductions
+The language should be expressive enough for tasks related to compilation and static analysis.
+We plan to explore its suitability for general-purpose programming by developing a basic query-optimizer and compiler to eliminate the cost of joins where possible.

 ### live collaboration/scopes
-Our server can already handle multiple connections, and it sends updates to all clients over websockets, so collaboration is already possible, in theory.
-A little work is needed to allow different users to have distinct views of the resulting system, however.
+Our server can already handle multiple connections, and it sends updates to all clients over websockets, so real time collaboration is already possible in theory.
+A little work is needed to allow different users to have distinct views of the resulting system.

 ### language semantics